Louvre: 21st century

 On 6 June 2014, the Decorative Arts section on the first floor of the Cour Carrée's northern wing opened after comprehensive refurbishment.

 In January 2020, under the direction of Jean-Luc Martinez, the museum inaugurated a new contemporary art commission, L'Onde du Midi by Venezuelan kinetic artist Elias Crespin.
 The sculpture hovers under the Escalier du Midi, the staircase on the South of the Perrault Colonnade.

 The Louvre, like many other museums and galleries, felt the impact of the COVID-19 pandemic on the arts and cultural heritage.
 The museum closed after the end of the day on 29 February 2020, and it did not reopen until 6 July.
 The museum operated with limited capacity until 29 October, when it was ordered closed again due to an increase in COVID cases in France, and reopened on 19 May 2021.
 As a result, the museum recorded only 2.7 million visitors in 2020, down from 9.6 million in 2019 and a record 10.2 million in 2018.

 In preparation for the 2024 Olympics, the Louvre staged an exhibit about the Games' history that links their ancient beginnings to the modern era.

 Attendance rose to 8.9 million in 2023, 14 percent above 2022, but still short of the record of 10.2 million in 2018.

-In January 2025, French President Emmanuel Macron announced plans for a renovation and expansion of the Louvre, including a room solely for the Mona Lisa.
+In January 2025, French president Emmanuel Macron announced plans for a renovation and expansion of the Louvre, including a room solely for the Mona Lisa.
 The planned renovation and expansion was a result of the increasing number of visitors each year to the Louvre.
+The renovation is set to begin in September 2026.

 On 16 June 2025, the museum's employees went on strike in protest against chronic issues such as overcrowding, understaffing and "untenable" working conditions.